surfer190/fixes/docs/stoic/50-rules-for-life-daily-stoic.md

 38. Look for the poetry in ordinary things - observations - beauty in the mundane
 39. To do wrong to one is to do wrong to yourself - we are all connected
 40. Always choose "alive time" - live this moment or waste time - every moment must matter
-41. Associate only with people that make you better - you become like your firends
+41. Associate only with people that make you better - you become like your friends
 42. If someone offends you, realise you are complicit in taking offence - how you respond
 43. Fate behaves as she pleases - understand it is not in your control
 44. Possessions are yours only in trust - you can only lose what you have - attachments